BeimnetTefera/web-scrape/README.md

 # Mystery Books Scraper

-This Python script scrapes the mystery books category from [Books to Scrape](https://books.toscrape.com) and extracts the following information for each book:
+This Python script scrapes the mystery books category from [Books to Scrape](https://books.toscrape.com) and extracts the following information for each book across **all pages**:

 * Title
 * Price